Kaedim/working-at-kaedim/README.md

 - Engineering: minimum 2 years of experience writing professional production-level code in your respective stack.
 If you are still at university or a recent graduate, impressive personal projects count too.
 Equivalent for non-engineering roles.
 - Strong culture fit (see below).
 High energy, true owner, cares deeply, goes above and beyond.
 - Big plus: Familiarity with Blender, other 3D modelling software, or game development.
-- High interest/passion for the intersection of art and technology
+- High interest/passion for the intersection of art and technology.
 - You do not need to be a gamer.

 ## Culture